 Improvements in sex included greater sexual desire between the couple, partners paying more attention to one another’s sexual needs, and more frequent sex according to the partners’ wishes:

 Couple relationships can be a hugely important source of emotional attachment, enhancing wellbeing.
 Research at this service suggests couple attachments can improve through therapy.
-Overall improvements in attachment anxiety, towards a more secure couple attachment were observed for nine clients after an average of thirteen sessions, to February 2019:
+Overall improvements in attachment anxiety, towards a more secure couple attachment were observed for ten clients after an average of thirteen sessions, to April 2019:

 Allied to issues of adult attachment style, issues of rejection sensitivity may also play a part in some difficulties experienced by some couples.
 Bowlby’s (1969) work on the ideal childhood resulting in a secure attachment style helps to show that individuals can develop a sensitivity to rejection from others through childhood experience and beyond.
 The absence of a secure attachment can give rise to fears of abandonment, neglect and rejection that can then play out in the couple relationship.
 There is some evidence (Bungert et al., 2015) that childhood emotional neglect may be key in the development of long-term rejection sensitivity.
 Rejection sensitive individuals expect, readily perceive and often overreact to rejection.
 Their means of processing these fearful expectations, perceptions and experiences may in turn make rejection more likely.
 Individuals may thus generate ‘self-fulfilling prophecies’ which harm their experiences of relationships, and the experiences of intimate others (the other person in the couple relationship).
 Ironically, this makes the feared scenarios more likely.